Learn how to reindex Elasticsearch more efficiently and improve Elasticsearch reindexing performance by following these tips:

 - Disable Merge Throttling

 Disable merge throttling by changing the setting `indices.store.throttle.type` to none.
 If you have a massive write-heavy index, then you can make it permanent.
+Note that this is only relevant for Elasticsearch versions older than 6.x.

 - Ensure Optimal Scalability Settings